 Japanese forest grass is an attractive, graceful plant that grows slowly and is not invasive.
-The grass gets 18 to 24 inches tall and has an arching habit with long flat, foliar blades.
+The grass gets 18 to 24 inches (45.5 to 61 cm.) tall and has an arching habit with long flat, foliar blades.
 These arching blades sweep from the base and gracefully re-touch the earth.
 Japanese forest grass comes in several hues and may be solid or striped.
 Most varieties are variegated and have stripes.
 The variegation is white or yellow.

 Golden Japanese forest grass (Hakonechloa macra) is one of the more popular types and is a completely sunny, bright yellow variety.
 The golden Japanese forest grass is best planted in full shade.
 Sunlight will fade the yellow leaf blades to a white.
-The leaves get a pink tinge to the edges as fall arrives, increasing the appeal of this easy to grow plant.
+The leaves get a pink tinge to the edges as fall arrives, increasing the appeal of this easy-to-grow plant.
 The following cultivars of golden Japanese forest grass are most commonly grown in the garden:

-- ‘All Gold’ is a sunny golden Japanese forest grass that brightens up dark areas of the garden.
+- ‘All Gold’ is a sunny, golden Japanese forest grass that brightens up dark areas of the garden.